maniksurtani/google-calendar-scripts/README.md

 These scripts only work with Google Calendar.
 Both your personal and work calendars must be on GSuite/Google Workspace or just regular Google Calendar accounts.
 No other calendaring systems are supported.

 # Installation
+* Make sure you have activated Hermit with `source bin/activate-hermit`
+* Ensure you have logged in to your GSuite environment with `clasp login`

 ## Automatic
 1. Edit the `src/Constants.js` file to set values specific to your environment